apitoolkit/apitoolkit-landing/content/blog/api-trends/index.md

 ## 4. Machine Learning APIs

-Based on the general shift in trends across the software industry, I anticipate that in 2023 many organizations will begin utilizing AI or ML technologies simply because so many more are becoming available via APIs.
+Based on the general shift in trends across the software industry, we anticipate that in 2023 many organizations will begin utilizing AI or ML technologies simply because so many more are becoming available via APIs.

 Main areas of interest include translation services, speech recognition, chatbots, predictive analytics, and customer service automation tools.